-Shikimori transforms from a cute girl to a cool heroine to saving her boyfriend every time he gets into trouble due to his misfortunes.
-The anime sticks to this premise throughout the episodes that have been released so far.
+Shikimori transforms from a cute girl to a cool heroine to save her boyfriend every time he gets into trouble due to his misfortunes.
+The anime sticks to this premise throughout the episodes that have been released.

 Will There Be a Season 2 of Shikimori’s Not Just a Cutie?

 Shikimori's Not Just a Cutie Season 2 has yet to be confirmed or announced as of this writing.
 Shikimori's Not Just a Cutie, like any other rom-com anime show, will only have 12 episodes this season.

 The anime has a huge fan base among rom-com fans.
 It will come as no surprise if Doga Kobo announces that they will adopt a sequel.

 Concerning the source material, the manga is still ongoing, and there are many chapters left to be covered once Shikimori's Not Just a Cutie Season 2 is announced.